 Welcome to Part 1 of the Sunshine Island Hero of the Month series, which highlights the marketing of architect Jeff Krieger.
 We celebrate the way he takes action and gets results.
-Sunshine Island is based on AMI marketing coach Richard Petrie's story about the mystical city of Archville … where architects can live in the Old Quarter, the Artists Quarter, the New Quarter, or the best quarter … Sunshine Island.
+Sunshine Island is based on AMI marketing coach Richard Petrie's story about the mythical city of Archville … where architects can live in the Old Quarter, the Artists Quarter, the New Quarter, or the best quarter … Sunshine Island.

 On the island, architects win projects that bring fulfillment AND earn high fees doing them.
 When “living” anywhere else, architects typically struggle to find clients, are afraid to ask for the fees they deserve and spend a lot of time doing work for free.